Victoria was notified of no new cases of COVID-19 yesterday.

 This means the Victorian border is effectively closed to New South Wales and the ACT - except for Victorian residents returning on a red zone permit for 14 days of quarantine, and for people with exemptions, exceptions or other valid permits (such as specified workers and cross-border residents).

-If you aren’t a Victorian resident, you cannot enter Victoria from a red zone without an exception, exemption or other valid permit.
-If you try and enter at an airport or seaport, you will be fined up to $4,957 and stay in Hotel Quarantine until return flights can be arranged.
+If you aren't a Victorian resident, you cannot enter Victoria from a red zone without an exception, exemption or other valid permit.
+If you try and enter at an airport or seaport, you will be fined and stay in Hotel Quarantine until return flights can be arranged.
 If you try and enter by land, you will be turned away and fined.

 If you live in the NSW cross-border area, you can enter Victoria without a permit but you must travel with proof of address.
 Conditions apply.
 You cannot enter if you have been to a red zone outside of the cross-border area, or if you have COVID-19, any symptoms, or have been defined as a close contact by a state health authority.